albar965/littlenavmap-manual/src/en/OPTIONS.rst

 The URLs of various weather services can be modified if you like to use another source.
 Usually there is no need to change these values.

+Note that leading and trailing spaces are removed from the web addresses.

 You can change the path to the X-Plane weather files if you'd like to load it on a remote computer using a network share.